landlock-lsm/go-landlock/README.md

 The Go landlock library restricts a thread's ability to use files, using Linux 5.13's Landlock feature.

-The library provides access to Landlock on two levels:

 ## High level interface

 To restrict the current process to only see a given set of paths and